mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 Flexstesa needs access to the Tezos software.
-In particular, the `daemons-upgrade` command requires the baker daemons, (`tezo-baker-011-PtHangz2`, `tezos-baker-012-psithaca`, `tezos-baker-alpha`) depending on which protocol upgrade is being tested.
+In particular, the `daemons-upgrade` command requires the baker daemons, (`tezo-baker-011-PtHangz2`, `octez-baker-012-psithaca`, `octez-baker-alpha`) depending on which protocol upgrade is being tested.

 An easy way to let Flextesa find them is to add them to the `PATH`.
-For instance, if all the Tezos utilities have been build at `/path/to/tezos-repo/`:
+For instance, if all the Tezos utilities have been build at `/path/to/octez-repo/`:

 ```
-    $ export PATH=/path/to/tezos-repo/:$PATH
+    $ export PATH=/path/to/octez-repo/:$PATH
     $ flextesa daemons-upgrade \
         --protocol-kind Hangzhou \
         --next-protocol-kind Ithaca \
-        --second-baker tezos-baker-012-Psithaca
+        --second-baker octez-baker-012-Psithaca
 ```

 Note: Flextesa will infer the executables needed based on the value passed to